ana-pantilie/verified-smart-contracts/resources/running-kevm-tests.md

 -   `debug`          Run a single EVM program in the debugger
 -   `search`         Run a program searching for all execution paths
 -   `prove`          Attempt to prove the specification using K's RL prover

+Notes:
+- `<pgm>`  represents a path to a Ethereum test program
+- `<spec>` represents a path to a specification file
+- `<K args>` are any options you want to pass directly to K like:
+    -   `--debug`: output more debugging information when running/proving.

     These commands are more for devs and CI servers.